-Our share-based compensation expenses consist of various forms of share-based compensation that we have historically issued to our employees and consultants, as well as share-based compensation issued to employees, directors and service providers under our 2005 and 2011 long-term incentive plans.
+Our share-based compensation expenses consist of various forms of share-based compensation that we have historically issued to our employees and consultants, as well as share-based compensation issued to employees, directors and service providers under our 2005 and 2011 long-term incentive plans, and the 2005 plan was terminated in October 2010.
 We allocate such share-based compensation expenses to the applicable cost of revenues and expense categories as related services are performed.
 See note 15 to our consolidated financial statements.
-Under the long-term incentive plan, we granted RSUs on December 30, 2005 to our employees and directors and again on September 29, 2006, September 26, 2007, September 29, 2008, September 28, 2009, September 28, 2010, September 28, 2011 and September 26, 2012 to our employees.
-Share-based compensation expenses recorded under the long-term incentive plan totaled \$11.5 million, \$6.8 million and \$8.2 million in 2010, 2011 and 2012, respectively.
+Under the long-term incentive plan, we granted RSUs on December 30, 2005 to our employees and directors and again on September 29, 2006, September 26, 2007, September 29, 2008, September 28, 2009, September 28, 2010, September 28, 2011, September 26, 2012 and September 26, 2013 to our employees.
+Share-based compensation expenses recorded under the long-term incentive plan totaled \$6.8 million, \$8.2 million and \$9.7 million in 2011, 2012 and 2013, respectively.
 See"-Critical Accounting Policies and Estimates-Share-Based Compensation" for further discussion of the accounting of such expenses.